mernst/uwisdom/Emacs.md

 * To select a different tags table, type  <kbd>M-x visit-tags-table RET</kbd>

+`etags` returns the best matches in a TAGS table first.
+`etags` examines
-`etags` returns the best matches in a TAGS table first; however, it examines entire TAGS tables at a time, so it is advantageous to use a single TAGS table instead of multiple smaller ones (along with include directives).
+entire TAGS tables at a time, so it is advantageous to use a single TAGS table instead of multiple smaller ones (along with include directives).